easegress-io/easegress/doc/developer-guide.md

 # Extending Easegress

-Let's suppose that you have a requirement or a feature enchantment in your mind.
-The most common ways to extend Easegress is developing new Object or Filter.
+Let's suppose that you have a requirement or a feature enhancement in your mind.
+The most common way to extend Easegress is to develop a new Object or Filter.

 ## Developing an Object